 All Rights Reserved.

 Registered Writer’s Guild.

 To comment on this story click here.

-To help New English review continue to publish new and interesting short stories such as this, please click here.
+To help New English review continue to publish original and interesting short stories such as this, please click here.

 If you enjoyed this story by Ares Demertzis and want to read more of his work, please click here.